sryps/osmo-tmkms-installer/README.md

 ```
 <br><br>

-Terminal should output new yubihsm passwords.
-You will need this to encrypt and decrypt your validator key...
+After going through all prompts, terminal should output new yubihsm passwords.
+You will need these to encrypt and decrypt your validator key...
 Output should look like this (record them safely):
 ```
 $ tmkms yubihsm setup